-- There are 2 community colleges located throughout Rhode Island (1 public colleges and 1 private colleges), serving 20,475 students.
+- For the 2018-19 school year, there are 2 top community colleges located throughout Rhode Island (1 public colleges and 1 private colleges), serving 20,475 students.

 - For Rhode Island community colleges, the average tuition is approximately $3,950 per year for in-state students and $10,582 for out-of-state students.
 For private community colleges, the average yearly tuition is approximately $22,371 per year (view national tuition costs).

 - Rhode Island community colleges have a diversity score of 0.46, which is lower than the national average of 0.65 (view national diversity statistics).

 - Minority enrollment is 28% (majority Hispanic) and the student:teacher ratio is 29:1.

 Student by Ethnicity